IRLAgent/IDeal/PROJECT_COMPLETE.md

-# ✅ CarMarket.ie - Project Creation Summary
+# ✅ IDeal.ie - Project Creation Summary

 ## 🎉 SUCCESS!
 Your project has been fully created.